sahiliamsso/docs/source/admin-guide/openid-connect.md

 perhaps in a portal.

-The key for logout is to understand the limitations of logout, and to test the use cases that are important to you, so you will not be surprised by the behavior when you put your application into production.
+The key for logout is to understand the limitations of logout, and to test the use cases that are important to you, so you will not b surprised by the behavior when you put your application into production.

 ## Scopes

-In SAML, the IDP releases attributes to the SP.
-OpenID Connect provides similar functionality, with more flexibility in case the person needs to self-approve the release of information from the IDP to the website (or mobile application).
-In OAuth2, scopes can be used for various purposes.
-OpenID Connect uses OAuth2 scopes to "group" attributes".
-For example, we could have a scope called "address" that includes the street, city, state, and country user claims.
+In OAuth 2.0 scopes can be used for various purposes.
+OpenID Connect uses OAuth 2.0 scopes to "group attributes".
+For example, we could have a scope called `address` that includes the street, city, state, and country user claims.
 By default the Gluu Server defines nine
 scopes: `address`, `clientinfo`, `email`, `mobile_phone`, `openid`, `permission`, `phone`, `profile`, `user_name`